 Later we picked up a rental motorhome at CanaDream with the intent to travel the Southwest Yukon and Southeast Alaska.

 The Yukon government campgrounds open the holiday May weekend.
-Camping is on a first-come basis, and spots are in high demand to as Yukoners, eager to go camping after a long winter set up camp.
+Camping is on a first-come basis, and spots are in high demand as Yukoners, eager to go camping after a long winter set up camp.
 As suggested, we stayed at the nearby private Takhini Hotsprings campground instead, where we enjoyed the hot pools the next morning.

 With over 18 hours of daylight in May, we had time for an impromptu afternoon canoeing trip.